 - If you will attend IU Bloomington or Purdue West Lafayette in the fall, provide a photocopy of your letter of acceptance.
 A high school transcript is not necessary.
-You will be offered acceptance based upon proof of your acceptance to either campus. - If you are attending any other college in the fall, provide a high school transcript and SAT/ACT scores.
+You will be offered acceptance based upon proof of your acceptance to either campus.
+The letter of acceptance must have no conditions of summer school enrollment. - If you are attending any other college in the fall, provide copies of your high school transcript, letter of acceptance, and SAT/ACT scores.
 Beginning in March 2005, students taking the SAT I or the ACT must take the essay component and have all scores reported to IUPUI.
 You must meet our admission requirements for entering freshman.